aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 ## Overriding Target Properties

-If you wish to reuse the same target in multiple schedules, you can override target properties like `input`, `maximumRetryAttempts` and `maximumEventAge` when creating a Schedule using the `targetOverrides` parameter:
+If you wish to reuse the same target in multiple schedules, you can override target properties like `input`, `maximumRetryAttempts` and `maximumEventAgeInSeconds` when creating a Schedule using the `targetOverrides` parameter:

 ```ts
 declare const target: targets.LambdaInvoke;